 If you’re looking for a seasonal service project that’s festive, practical, and relatively simple, consider a Halloween candy buy back during the first half of November.
 We’re including some information, links, and FREE printables here to get you started!
-This post has been updated for 2017 with even more printable options!
+This post has been updated for 2018 with a couple more printable options!

 Operation Gratitude sends more than 100,000 care packages annually to new recruits, first responders, wounded warriors and other veterans, military children and caregivers, and even to individually named US service members who are deployed overseas.
 By sending these packages that are filled with handmade items, toiletries, snacks, entertainment, and personal letters of appreciation, Operation Gratitude’s mission is to lift the spirits of those in our active duty and veteran communities.
 They also aim to provide volunteer opportunities for people who wish to express their gratitude to those serving our country, since many people who’d like to help just don’t know how.
 Operation Gratitude has shipped more than one million care packages!
 What a wonderful effort to be a part of!